Miner-Ninja/server-security-suite/README.md

-# server-security-suite
+# server-security-suite - Use this script at your own risk !!!

-This simple script improve Debian/Ubuntu server security level after default system install.
+This simple script improve Debian/Ubuntu server security level after default system install

-Attention: This script disable root user login for SSH.
+ATTENTION: This script DISABLE root user login for SSH

-Make sure you already create a Linux user who can use the sudo command.
+Make sure you have already created an additional user and added this user to the sudo group:

+sudo adduser newuser
+sudo usermod -aG sudo newuser

-Attention: This script will run all commands without user interaction.
+ATTENTION: This script will run all commands without user interaction.

-Use this script at your own risk !!!

 This script will do:
 - Update repositories and upgrade system